Jeevitha-Jayaraj/PowerBI/PwC Virtual Internship/Diversity & Inclusion - Task3 ReadMe.md

     % of Hires Men: The percentage of new hires who are men.
     % of Hires Women: The percentage of new hires who are women.
 4) Turnover Analysis:
-    # of Leavers: The total number of employees who left the organization.
+    No of Leavers: The total number of employees who left the organization.
     % Turnover: The overall turnover rate, segmented by gender.
 5) Performance Evaluation:
     Average Performance Rating - Men: The average performance rating of male employees.